dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Promoting the most current version of the Company Portal for Android <!--1098661-->

-End users will now see an in-app notification when a new recommended version of the Company Portal app for Android has been released in the app's Notifications screen.
+End users will see an in-app notification when a new recommended version of the Company Portal app for Android has been released in the app's Notifications screen.
 This notification will tell users that a "Company Portal update is available."
 Tapping the notification will open a webpage showing the list of available app stores where they can download the updated version.

+### Improvements to app syncing with Windows 10 Creators Update <!-- 676505 -->

+The Company Portal for Windows 10 will automatically initiate a sync for app install requests for devices with Windows 10 Creators Update (1704).
+This will reduce the issue of app installs stalling during the "Pending Sync" state.
+In addition, users will be able to manually initiate a sync from within the app.

+The Company Portal for Windows 10 will also expose a refresh button to allow the user to refresh the content in the app whenever they need.

 ## Notices